plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-Explain briefly about map() and lambda() functions.
+### Explain briefly about lambda() and map() functions.

+**Answer:**: <ins>Lambda()</ins> function mainly used to create a function without a name, it can receive any number of arguments, but can only have one expression.

+<ins>Map()</ins> function takes a function and a list as input.
+Map() performs an operation on the entire list and return the result in a new list (see example on basics_1.py).

-Difference between a class variable and instance variable. (parte legata ai Scope)
+### Difference between a class variable and instance variable.

-- Defining functions, parameters, return values
+**Answer:**: In Python, class variables are shared among all instances of a class and have a global scope within the class.
+Instance variables, declared with "self" inside methods or the constructor, are specific to each instance and have a local scope within that instance (see example on basics_1.py).

 </details>